roman-milk/roman-milk.github.io/rob-and-gail.md

  The next four months flew by.
 I was with Gail on the average of four times a week and I had no idea of what she did on the nights she wasn't with me and I made no attempt to find out.
 Gail had told me that she would do her absolute best to control her urges and I was hoping that she could do it.

  I've mentioned Mike.
 But he wasn't the only buddy that I had.
 There were lots of others who for the most part did nothing to warrant mention in this tale.
 The same could not be said for some of Gail's friends.
 There were four in particular and all four had been Gail's friends since the second and third grades.
-Report_Story #2